Integrations

 • Disabled: Concord functions normally, blocking any Google tags until consent is received based on your standard consent and tracker settings.
 After user consent is received, no consent data is synced with Google.

-• Basic Mode: Basic Consent Mode offers a simplified privacy friendly option to sync data with Google.
+• Basic Mode: Basic Consent Mode offers a simplified privacy-friendly option to sync data with Google.
 Google tags remain inactive until the user interacts with the consent banner.
 Once users consent, Google tags are enabled, consent data is synced, and Google begins collecting data based on the user’s consent settings.
 Without consent, no data is sent to Google, and Google Ads relies on a general conversion model.
-This is the recommended mode for most companies.

 • Advanced Mode: Advanced Consent Mode offers a more robust option that shares additional data with Google prior to consent.
 Google tags load immediately and while waiting for user consent, a minimal amount of cookieless measurement data is sent to Google to allow for more accurate conversion modeling.
 Once consent is granted, full measurement data is then sent to Google based on each user’s consent settings.
-This mode provides additional data insights, but is not as privacy-friendly as Basic Mode, so we recommend Basic Mode for most people.
-For more details on Google’s conversion modeling please refer to this article.
+For more details on Google’s conversion modeling please refer to https://support.google.com/google-ads/answer/12443859

-2. On the General Settings tab, select the Google Consent Mode V2 dropdown and select Disabled (default), Basic, or Advanced.
+2. On the General Settings tab, select the Google Consent Mode V2 dropdown and choose Disabled (default), Basic, or Advanced.
 Click Save to apply your changes.

-3. View your Google Consent Mode configuration status in the upper right corner of the Deployment → Integrations → Embed Concord section in the Concord app and use the instructions and links on that page if implementing via Google Tag Manager (more details on the different options can be found below).
+3. View your Google Consent Mode configuration status in the Deployment → Integrations → Google section in the Concord app and use the instructions and links on that page if implementing via Google Tag Manager.

-Regardless of the Google option that you use (Gtag or Google Tag Manager), we highly recommend first following our Direct Embed Code instructions in the Deployment → Integrations → Embed Concord section of the Concord Admin UI to add the Concord code to your website.
+Regardless of the Google option that you use (you should use either Google Tag Manager or Gtag and not both), we highly recommend first following our Install Concord instructions in the Deployment → Integrations → Install Concord section of the Concord Admin UI to add the Concord code to your website.
 Concord should be in the <head> section and should always be above other external script tags to ensure that the scanning and blocking process functions correctly.
-If that is complete or if you want to use Google Tag Manager to inject the Concord code (which is not recommended), follow the instructions below or refer to the detailed Google docs here.
+Once that is complete (or if you want to use Google Tag Manager to inject the Concord code, which is not recommended), follow the instructions below or refer to the detailed Google docs: https://developers.google.com/tag-platform/security/guides/consent?consentmode=basic

 <script>